-Scarring of the bone marrow means the marrow is not able to make enough blood cells.
-Anemia, bleeding problems, and a higher risk of infections may occur.
+When the bone marrow is scarred, it cannot make enough blood cells.
+Anemia , bleeding problems, and a higher risk for infections may occur.

 As a result, the liver and spleen try to make some of these blood cells.
-This causes these organs to swell, which is called extramedullary hematopoiesis.
+This causes these organs to swell.

-Diseases such as leukemia and lymphoma may also cause bone marrow scarring.
+Blood and bone marrow cancers such as myelodysplastic syndrome, leukemia , and lymphoma may also cause bone marrow scarring.
 This is called secondary myelofibrosis.